Carnival in Cadiz, Spain

 Music is as important as the songs performed by the choirs or chirigotas.

-A unique mixture of flamenco, tango, pasodoble and folk music as well as South American rhythms can be enjoyed at every street corner.
+There is a unique mixture of flamenco, tango, pasodoble, folk music, and South American rhythms at every street corner.

-Music, song and color are the essence of Cadiz´ carnival rather than outrageous glitz and barely any costumes like in Rio.
+Music, song, and colour are Cadiz´s carnival´s essence rather than outrageous glitz and barely any costumes like Rio.

-Any kind of costume will do and unlike in Venice masks are not worn often.
+Any costume will do, unlike in Venice, masks are not worn often.